Acast expands its support for paid podcasts with Acast+ – TechCrunch

 “We want to give the most options to the creator,” Billgren said.
 “They are in charge of their relationship, and if Patreon is the best option for them, we want to give them that option.”

-More broadly, he suggested that Acast+ reflects “a big shift” as podcasts go from from being “completely free and ad-funded” to a pursuing a broader range of business models.
+More broadly, he suggested that Acast+ reflects “a big shift” as podcasts go from from being “completely free and ad-funded” to pursuing a broader range of business models.

 “I think that the financial relationship is an expression of the overall relationship,” MacDonald added.
 (Listener relationship-building was also a theme in Acast’s acquisition of RadioPublic last month.)
 But certainly the financial side is important: “There are a number of times that I’ve heard podcasters say, ‘If I could make just a little bit more money, I could squeak out another episode.’
 We’re giving them the financial pathways to do that.”